Did you know we live in the most northern certified Passive House in all of North America?!

-As caretakers, my partner Paul and I are living our lives as we normally would, so that data on energy consumption can be gathered during the homes first year of operation/habitation; as well we assist the City with public open houses and group tours, as well as speaking with the media about the project.
+As caretakers, my partner Paul and I are living our lives as we normally would, so that data on energy consumption can be gathered during the homes first year of operation/habitation; We also assist the City with public open houses and group tours, as well as speaking with the media about the project.

-To see more great photos you can search #cityfsjpassivehouse on both instagram and twitter.
+To see more great photos you can search #cityfsjpassivehouse on both instagram and twitter, or visit any of the great links below:

 We have a personal facebook page with easy to read info here: